ThibSrb/iter-tree/README.md

 # iter-tree

-This library provide an easy way to transform iterator into tree.
+This library provide an easy way to transform iterators into trees.
 This can be useful when building simple parsers to convert a stream of token into a tree of token.

 It provide two types of tree:

 - The default one, `Tree` is based on `Vec` from the standard library.

 - The second one is based on `VecDeque` from the standard libray.
-To get this one you have to activate the `deque` feature flag.
+To get this one, you have to activate the `deque` feature flag.

-In the future, the goal would be to provide other types of Trees, notably some that separate the token that inited and terminated a branch.

 The goals for the future of this crate includes but are not limited to :